2019/2020 Competency-Based Task/Competency List for Introduction to Health and Medical Sciences (8302/36 weeks)

 - Demonstrate hand hygiene procedures.

-- Demonstrate the Centers for Disease Control and Prevention (CDC) use of personal protective equipment (PPE) and workplace practices.
+- Demonstrate the use of personal protective equipment (PPE) and safe workplace practices.

-- Describe policies and procedures for handling and disposing of infectious and/or hazardous materials as specified by Occupational Safety and Health Association (OSHA) bloodborne pathogen standards.
+- Describe policies and procedures for handling and disposing of infectious and/or hazardous materials.

 - Explain sterile processes.

-- Identify the importance of Centers for Disease Control and Prevention (CDC) and Occupational Safety and Health Administration (OSHA) guidelines.
+- Identify the importance of the CDC and Occupational Safety and Health Administration (OSHA) guidelines.

 - Identify emergency protection areas and devices.